Relintai/entity_spell_system/README.md

 ## Singletons

-The module contians 2 singletons. `ESS`, and `ProfileManager`.
+The module contains 2 singletons. `ESS`, and `ProfileManager`.
 Both are accessible from scripts.

 ### The ESS singleton